(#17) He Must Have Been Dead and Buried

 • This would mean that both the women and the disciples were all part of a truly evil plot to deceive the world.
 And if so, many of them would have to have defended this lie up to and through their own executions.

 There is another argument.
 It is the “substitution theory”.
-This position is mainly derived by some from the Koran which teaches that Jesus was real, a prophet, but it wasn’t Jesus that was crucified.
+This position is mainly derived by some from the Qur'an which teaches that Jesus was real, a prophet, but it wasn’t Jesus that was crucified.
 Some then say that it was someone else on the cross, not Jesus—a substitute.
 This, in itself, would be quite extraordinary that someone would be willing to go through the horrible scourging and despicable death by crucifixion in order to propagate a lie.
 Even if it were someone else being forced to go through this, surely, we would have heard them denying that they were Jesus throughout the horrible process.
 Not only that, but you are still left with the empty tomb to explain as well as all the ethical issues we listed above, including that Jesus predicted His death many times and then faked it instead.
 There are also common-sense issues one of which is how can Jesus be tried and sentenced in front of the High Priest, chief priests and everyone else and no one just happens to notice that it is not Jesus?
 Or, how in the world did someone make a switch with Jesus under the command of the Roman soldiers?
-From the time Jesus was arrested until the time He was taken down from the cross, He was never out of the hands of the soldiers.
-There was no intervening time in jail somewhere.
-And, can anyone in their wildest dreams imagine that Jesus’ mother, at the cross, didn’t know that they were nailing someone else up there?
+From the time Jesus was arrested until the time He was taken down from the cross, He was never out of the control of the authorities.
+And can anyone in their wildest dreams imagine that Jesus’ mother, at the cross, didn’t know that they were nailing someone else up there?
 Is she not able to discern the voice of her own son?

-These, again, are desperate notions that expose the fact that we are not dealing with evidential problems here.
+These, again, are desperate notions that expose the fact that we are not dealing with evidential problems.
 Instead, we are dealing with heart problems.
-When you are in conversation with your neighbor and they offer some of these theories, recognize the real cause and deal with it appropriately and wisely, with grace.
+When you are in conversation with your neighbor and they offer some of these theories, recognize the real cause and deal with it appropriately and wisely, with fervent prayer and grace.

 [previous] [next]